bccp/runtests/README.md

 ## Caveats

-Although runtests installs a package before testing, it cannot apply the same logic to itself.
+Testing runtests itself requires an installed version of runtests.

-This is because the scripts refuses to import from the source code directory;
+This is because the example scripts we use for testing runtests, refuses to import from the source code directory.
-without the supporting modules, the scripts won't run.